prometheus/prometheus/docs/migration.md

 ## Flags

-The format of the Prometheus command line flags have changed.
+The format of the Prometheus command line flags has changed.
 Instead of a single dash, all flags now use a double dash.
 Common flags (`--config.file`, `--web.listen-address` and `--web.external-url`) are still the same but beyond that, almost all the storage-related flags have been removed.

 Some notable flags which have been removed:
 - `-alertmanager.url` In Prometheus 2.0, the command line flags for configuring a static Alertmanager URL have been removed.
 Alertmanager must now be discovered via service discovery, see [Alertmanager service discovery](#amsd).

 - `-log.format` In Prometheus 2.0 logs can only be streamed to standard error.